 - Place a tray and/or rags below the brake hard line connection on inner fender well. - Before removing the OEM brake line, take careful note (or a picture if necessary) of the routing.
-The Spiegler brake line included with our system will be installed in the exact same orientation. - Using your 14mm and 11mm line/flare wrench, disconnect factory brake line from hard line connection. - Immediately cover the hard line attachment point with the provided black rubber caps to halt brake fluid loss.

-Wrap/stuff the end of the OEM brake line to prevent brake fluid spillage.
+The Spiegler brake line included with our system will be installed in the exact same orientation. - Using your 14mm and 11mm line/flare wrench, disconnect factory brake line from hard line connection. - Immediately cover the hard line attachment point with the provided black rubber cap/plugs to halt brake fluid loss. - Use the other cap/plug on the female end of the OEM brake line to prevent brake fluid spillage.

-Step 4 - Remove OE caliper
+Step 3 - Remove OE caliper

-• Remove brake pad anti-rattle clip with med-large flat head screwdriver by prying up and out to release the locking tabs in the caliper.
-Be careful, spring clip is under pressure and could go flying.

-- Remove brake pad wear sensor (if applicable). - Locate caliper guide pin caps on inside of caliper and pry off with small flat head screwdriver (or fingers - Using a 7mm hex wrench or socket, remove the caliper guide pins
+- Remove brake pad anti-rattle clip with med-large flat head screwdriver by prying up and out to release the locking tabs in the caliper.
+Be careful, spring clip is under pressure and could go flying. - Remove brake pad wear sensor (if applicable). - Locate caliper guide pin caps on inside of caliper and pry off with small flat head screwdriver (or fingers - Using a 7mm hex wrench or socket, remove the caliper guide pins - Use flat head screwdriver to carefully pry caliper off carrier. - Remove the caliper and set it aside. - Locate and remove the two caliper carrier bolts attached to spindle and remove carrier.